silently/wsmock/README.md

 - `rec.Assert().FirstToCheck(f)`: the first message should validate the predicate function `f`
 - `rec.Assert().LastNotToMach(re)`: the last message should not match the given regular expression

-If the `["a", "b", "c", "d", "e"]` message sequence is received, some successful assertions are:
+If the `["a", "b", "c", "d", "e"]` message sequence is received, some successful examples are:

 ```golang
 rec.Assert().